 Qn: My 2 year old boy likes brushing his teeth because he enjoys licking & sucking up the toothpaste.
 How can I teach him to gurgle & spit out the water?
 Is it safe for him to consume the toothpaste twice daily?

-Qn: My 9 month boy has been brushing with baby toothpaste until recently an article mentioned to use toothpaste only when a child knows how to spit even if toothpaste says it’s safe for consumption.
+Qn: My 9 month boy has been brushing with baby toothpaste until recently an article mentioned using toothpaste only when a child knows how to spit even if toothpaste says it’s safe for consumption.
 Any comments on that?

 Qn: My girl is 16 months and is quite reluctant to brush her teeth, even though I try to brush it for her twice every day.
 I am afraid she will get bad breath.
 Is it common for such 1.5 year old to have bad breath on waking up?